DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 #### Structure

 Now that we've got that plan let's start implementing it.
 We will simply use `if else` statements to decide on the damage.\
 The main thing we need to consider with this bit of logic is the order to do it in.
-If we lay out our if statements right we can make them simpiler and faster.\
+If we lay out our if statements right we can make them simpler and faster.\
 Let's get the structure down.

 ```csharp